 But first of all, are you sure that you’ve really beaten your Candida?
 Some Candida sufferers mistake a temporary lapse in symptoms for a full recovery.
 So if you’re not sure whether you have cured your Candida overgrowth, read the ‘Diagnosing A Candida Overgrowth’ chapter in my program again.
 The sections on testing for Candida and the two questionnaires should help.
 And of course the most important thing is really how you feel.
 You should have more energy, and symptoms like brain fog, dizziness and recurrent yeast infections should have disappeared.
 If not, be prepared to stick with the diet for a little longer.

 You’ve done the hard work of defeating your Candida infestation, so don’t blow it by reintroducing foods too quickly!
 Start slowly and add back one food at a time.
 This has the added benefit that you will easily be able to pick out any food allergies as you go.
-You can start by adding back some fruits, particularly those with lower sugar content like green apples and berries.
-Fruits that are high in sugar like oranges, grapes and bananas should still be avoided for a while.
+You can start by adding back some fruits in larger quantities, particularly those with lower sugar content like green apples and berries.
+Fruits that are higher in sugar like oranges, grapes and bananas should still be avoided or minimized for a while.